------

 Introduction

-You step back in time when you visit the Redford Theatre in northwest Detroit.
-The Redford specializes in the old American movies that you often see on the Turner Classic Movies cable TV channel.
-Before each movie, audiences enjoy the theater organ that was part of the Redford when it opened in 1928.
-A feeling of cozy nostalgia comes from the lobbies, the winding staircases, the rolling lights of the marquee—even the iron fire escape in the parking lot.
+Step back in time when you visit the Redford Theatre in northwest Detroit.
+The Redford specializes in the old American movies that you often see on the Turner Classic Movies cable channel.
+Before each movie, Redford Theatre Front Entranceaudiences enjoy the theater organ that was part of the Redford when it opened in 1928.
+A feeling of cozy nostalgia comes from the lobbies, the winding staircases, and the rolling lights of the marquee.

 And the cost of attending the Redford also melts away the years.
-Most movies cost just $4, and you can walk away from the concession stand with a soft drink and popcorn for just $2.50.
-The affordability and the classic movies (often preceded by cartoons) make the Redford a very family-friendly theater.
+The affordability of both tickets and concessions help make the Redford a very family-friendly theater.

 Another unique feature of the Redford is the intermission, when you hear about 20 minutes more of the organ, whose lush sounds fill the theater.
-It's fun to compare the song selections and playing styles of the different organists.
-You might hear smooth renditions of easy listening favorites, bouncy versions of old television theme songs, or skilled interpretations of classical pieces.
-And you're always welcome to sing along!
+It's Redford Theatre Barton Organfun to compare the song selections and playing styles of the different organists.
+You might hear smooth renditions of easy listening favorites; bouncy versions of old television theme songs; or skilled interpretations of classical pieces.

 Intermission is also a good time to hit the concession stand; buy a 50-50 raffle ticket to support the theater; or just mingle and people-watch (or architecture-gaze!).
 Few activities make the work week seem farther away than a Saturday night intermission at the Redford.